codeforkjeff/dbt-sqlite/README.md

       # files in schemas_and_paths as long as there's no conflicts.
       schema_directory: '/my_project/data'

-      # optional: semi-colon separated list of file paths for SQLite extensions to load.
+      # optional: list of file paths of SQLite extensions to load.
       # crypto.so is needed for snapshots to work; see README
       extensions:
         - "/path/to/sqlean/crypto.so"